 Tasks are perfect to outsource to an external team.
 They’re a clearly defined set of repeatable activities that can fit into a process.
 For a project, consider hiring a business consultant.

-Once you know that you have a task that could easily be outsourced, it’s time to develop a clear process for it.
+After you've determined which tasks could be outsourced, you should create a clear and easy-to-follow process.
 This process will be provided to your outsourced team so that they can work exactly in the manner that you’d be doing it in-house.

 Is there an optimal time to post on your social media profiles?
 Is there a specific style that you use for your Pinterest images?
 Do you track leads using a specific software?
 Should customers always be greeted in a specific way on phone calls?
 Do you want your data arranged in a particular way?